 In urban areas, runoff is transported (via stormwater systems) directly to the closest watercourse at a much faster rate than it would in a naturalized environment.
 This rapid increase in water causes inconsistent (flashy) flows and nuisance flooding.
 During storm events, extra caution should be exercised around urban watercourses.
-Children in particular should stay away from these areas.

-Runoff - Natural environment
+Runoff - Natural Environment